Understanding the Nantucket Real Estate Market

 The Nantucket home market traditionally has houses and condominiums available for sale starting from around $1,000,000 and ranging upwards of $30,000,000 for some waterfront estates.
-We have every product, from multi-family condominiums, to beach cottages, to historic homes, to contemporary residences.
+We have every product, from multi-family condominiums to beach cottages, historic homes, or contemporary residences.
 Our site, www.greatpointproperties.com, is connected to LINK, Nantucket’s multiple listing service.
 You can register with Great Point Properties for access to LINK to view all that is for sale on the island by going here and filling in your information.
 As licensed real estate brokers, the agents at Great Point Properties have access to all that is for sale on island and are happy to show you any properties that might seem interesting.

-The amount you decide to offer is your decision ultimately, but we advise you to use your real estate agents expertise to help you determine what would be a reasonable offer for a property.
-Your Great Point Properties’ agent knows the market and island very well and will look at comparable real estate sales and the improvements on the property to help you establish the market value of the property you wish to purchase.
+The amount you decide to offer is your decision ultimately, but we advise you to use your real estate agent’s expertise to help you determine a reasonable offer for a property.
+Your Great Point Properties agent knows the market and island very well and will look at comparable real estate sales and the improvements on the property to help you establish the market value of the property you wish to purchase.

 This legal document is drawn up by your agent.
 The offer is typically accompanied by a check made out to the listing real estate office’s firm.
 This money is referred to as the Binder or Earnest Money.
 The offer will specify: